TemitayoIlori/DevOpsCapstone/README.md

 # Udacity Capstone Project
 #react-docker-aws

-In this project, I deployed React Application on docker.
-I used Open Source Nginx to deploy an application that says "Hello World.
-My name is Temitayo Ilori."
+In this project, I deployed NGINX  application on AWS EKS Cluster and Nodes.
+I used Open Source Nginx to deploy an application that says "Temitayo Ilori Capstone."

 I used the rolling deployment type.

-After creating a Dockerfile, I deployed the application by running a shell script called deploy.sh.

 Attached is are screenshots of outputs when deploying the application.